Ground Rules for Scrum Teams

 A scrum team is expected to be a self-organizing and self-managing, this means the absence of a manager.
 Self-Governance of the team to deliver work they have committed during the sprint planning becomes smoother if these ground rules (team agreements) are in place.

-Effective Team Agreements become very important in the face of conflict within the team.
+Effective Scrum Teams Agreements become very important in the face of conflict within the team.
 They foster a spirit of mutual responsibility on work and also act as a guide on resolving any friction within the team.
 These rules can broadly be divided into these categories: Logistics, Communication and conflict resolution

 Creation of ground rules should be a whole team discussion and it is imperative to have team buy in on these ground rules.
 In certain instances, I have had team members sign the agreement and then posted them in the team room to remind everyone on the agreements they have made both on an individual level and as a team.

 Ground Rules for Logistics: These include the agreement on